mdereus/RaceHeroData/README.md

 - Imports data into a structured PostgreSQL database
 - Handles relationships between events, groups, and runs
 - Fetches detailed group information for each event
+- Collects run data for each event
+- Smart file caching with force download option
 - Configurable through environment variables

 ## Prerequisites